scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### 4.7.2 Verifying Software Non-Functional System Attributes

 ##### Attribute 1: Correctness and Reliability
 The verification of this attribute requires a large amount of testing.
 Verifying the correctness and reliability of the software system can be achieved through rigorous unit testing to verify the lower level logic of the code.
 Unit testing will be conducted on _all_ software modules to verify the overall correctness and reliability of the software.
 Furthermore, unit testing will be integrated into the regular workflow of the team. _**TODO: Confirm with team**_.
 This means that at every sprint, a set of test cases will be formed, which the target software module must pass at the end of the sprint.
 For software tests that require the usage of hardware components or a fully/partially built rocket, testing will be conducted in a highly controlled environment where the project team has full control over what happens to the components, and the outcome is known.
-This attribute is verified if the software performs as intended and is deemed as sufficient by the client.
+This attribute is verified if the software performs as intended and is deemed as sufficient by the project team, and the client.

 ##### Attribute 2: Maintainability and Extensibility
 To verify this attribute, the project team members in charge of developing the software must be in **full agreement** that relevant programming techniques that promote maintainable and extensible design were observed to the best ability of the developers.
 Some of the programming techniques that can facilitate maintainable and extensible software include the following but are not limited to: